Kontos (KOS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kontos Historical Price

-According to the latest data gathered on Kontos live price page, the current price of Kontos is 0.00684517USD.
-The circulating supply of Kontos(KOS) is 163.86M KOS , giving it a market capitalization of $1.12M.
+According to the latest data gathered on Kontos live price page, the current price of Kontos is 0.00693489USD.
+The circulating supply of Kontos(KOS) is 163.89M KOS , giving it a market capitalization of $1.14M.

 How Does Kontos (KOS) Price Prediction Module Work?